kibonku/CPR557_DOTS/README.md

 After that, press F5 to debug and run the program normally.

-if the .bat fails, compile directly with glslc:
+If the .bat fails, compile directly with glslc:

 ```bash
 glslc shaders/simple_shader.vert -o shaders/simple_shader.vert.spv